 - Don’t film someone in front of a window.
-This will turn them into a silhouette as the camera can’t handle the dynamic range.
+This creates back-lighting, which turns the subject into a silhouette as the camera can’t handle the dynamic range.
+Sometimes this might be the ‘look’ you are after but it takes more advanced camera skills to get right.

 - Always try and use a tripod to film with.
-Going handheld shaky cam style just looks unprofessional and distracting.
-We do now have shoulder mounts in the media store however, which do provide a much more stable shot while keep the ease of use of handheld.
+Going handheld shaky-cam-style looks unprofessional and distracting.
+We do now have shoulder mounts in the media store, which provide a much more stable shot while keep the ease of use of handheld.

 - Remember the rule of thirds!
 Knowledge of how to frame a shot can be an easy way of ensuring high quality.